omergilani/omergilani.github.io/_portfolio/mi_sp.md

 ## Juxtapleural Pulmonary Nodule Detection and Segmentation in Lung Cancer CT Images
 <img align="right" src="/images/lung_ct.png" width="40%">
-Early diagnosis of lung cancer plays crucial role in the improvement of patients' chances of survival.
-Computer aided detection (CAD) system has been a groundbreaking step in the timely diagnosis and identification of potential nodules (lesions).
-CAD system starts detection process by extracting lung regions from CT scan images.
+Early diagnosis of lung cancer plays a crucial role in the improvement of patients’ chances of survival.
+Computer-aided detection (CAD) system has been a groundbreaking step in the timely diagnosis and identification of potential nodules (lesions).
+CAD system starts the detection process by extracting lung regions from CT scan images.
 This step narrows down the region for detection, thus saving time and reducing false positives outside the lung regions, resulting in the improvement of specificity of CAD systems.

 ### Publications
 - M. Z. ur Rehman et al., An appraisal of nodules detection techniques for lung cancer in CT images, Biomedical Signal Processing and Control, vol. 41, 140–151, 2018